 Orange Olive Salad

-This simple, elegant Orange Olive Salad is a riff on a Moroccan classic according to Dorie Greenspan.
-Easy and refreshing!
+This simple, elegant Olive Orange Salad is a riff on a Moroccan classic according to cookbook author, Dorie Greenspan.
+It’s easy and refreshing!

-Sliced oranges are sprinkled with onion slices, Nicoise olive, and a drizzle of olive oil before a final dusting with Maldon sea salt.
+Dorie’s Salade d’Orange is made with sliced oranges that are sprinkled with onion slices, Nicoise olive, and a drizzle of olive oil before a final dusting with Maldon sea salt.

 Dorie’s Olive Orange Salad